Frequently Asked Questions

 Grades 1-4 are divided into two "MAPP" classrooms.
 "MAPP" stands for Multi-Age Progressive Primary.
 Skill levels and socially appropriate groupings determine classroom configurations, typically spanning two grade levels.
 Our Junior MAPP class combines mostly first and second grades, while Senior MAPP is comprised of mostly third and fourth grades.

-The Middle Grades room is typically comprised of 5th and 6th graders but sometimes includes 7th graders as well.
+The Middle Grades classrooms are typically composed of 5th, 6th, and some 7th grade students.
 The emphasis here is on development of "student skills" that will ensure success in the Upper School.
 Again, students receive their instruction in small groups determined by skill level and learning style.

-All Lower School students have a curriculum that is augmented with several "specials" which occur either weekly or twice a week, and include music, Spanish, computer instruction, art and physical education.
+All Lower School students have a curriculum that is augmented with several "specials" which occur either weekly or twice a week, and include music, Spanish, computer instruction, art, drama, and physical education.